cleesmith/NiceGUI-primer/README.md

 ## 4. Scrape using the list of urls into a text file
-	> also uses Playwright with Chromium option
+	> the following also uses Playwright with the Chromium option

 	```sh
 	cd NiceGUI-primer